 Out of Rosenheim (Bagdad Café) is a look into the minds and lives of some people most of us have met but few of us know much about.
 This movie exemplifies how one person in the right place can affect a community of lives.
 The Adlons seem to express the view that all change and "magic" comes from hard work and mutual acceptance.
 A well-crafted view of the lives of tourists everywhere and the difficulties they can face.
 A Whimsical and lovingly Photographed look at the vast wasteland that is too often ignored by much of humanity.
-Written by

 The Kid in Bellevue

 Off Route 66 between Vegas and nowhere a little magic's going on...

 Christine Kaufmann's character's, the tattoo artist, name is spelled Debby in the film credits but the sign outside her shop spells her name Debbie.
 See more